Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Deep Joint Protection and Source-Channel Coding

 The classical full-reference metric of image similarity is peak signal-to-noise ratio (PSNR) between the original image and the restored image, which is defined as:

 where MAX is the maximum possible value of the image pixels and MSE is the abbreviation of mean square error between the original image and the restored image.
-Although the prediction of PSNR performance is not always consistent with quality perception by the human visual system, the simplicity and the inexpensive computational complexity make it widely used in the field of image processing \cite{mohammadi2014subjective}.
+Although the prediction of PSNR performance is not always consistent with visual quality perceived by the human visual system, its simplicity makes it widely used in the field of image processing \cite{mohammadi2014subjective}.
+However, as illustrated in Fig.~\ref{Fig:psnr_shortage}, PSNR is not a good metric to assess visual security due to the excessive difference between the plain image and the visually protected image.
+An example is that the image in Fig.~\ref{Fig:psnr_shortage}(b) has a lower PSNR than that in Fig.~\ref{Fig:psnr_shortage}(c), while the visual content (e.g., the birds and the leaf) in Fig.~\ref{Fig:psnr_shortage}(b) are more easily identified than the image in Fig.~\ref{Fig:psnr_shortage}(c).

-However, as is illustrated in Fig.~\ref{Fig:psnr_shortage}, PSNR is not a good metric to assess the effect of hiding visual information.
-Fig.~\ref{Fig:psnr_shortage}(b) has a lower PSNR than Fig.~\ref{Fig:psnr_shortage}(c), while the visual information (e.g., the birds and the leaf) are more easily identified in Fig.~\ref{Fig:psnr_shortage}(b) than in Fig.~\ref{Fig:psnr_shortage}(c).
-To solve this problem, a feature extraction network is employed to measure the effect of hiding visual information.
-The feature extraction method was initially used to measure the similarity between two images \cite{johnson2016perceptual} and then successfully used to measure the difference between two images \cite{ito2021image}.
+In recent years, various visual security metrics (VSMs), including handcraft-based VSMs \cite{mao2006joint, tong2010visual,xiang2020visual,wen2021visual} and DL-based VSMs \cite{yue2019no, yang2021convolutional}, are designed to assess the visual security of the image.
+Here, we employ a feature extraction network to measure visual security.
+The feature extraction method has been used successfully to measure the similarity between two images \cite{johnson2016perceptual} and the difference between two images \cite{ito2021image}.